ritza-co/learn-python-the-right-way/manuscript/chapter-2.md

 **variable name**

 A name given to a variable.
-Variable names in Python consist of a sequence of letters (a..z, A..Z, and _) and digits (0..9) that begins with a letter.
+Variable names in Python consist of a sequence of letters (`a..z`, `A..Z`, and `_`) and digits (0..9) that begins with a letter.
 In best programming practice, variable names should be chosen so that they describe their use in the program, making the program *self documenting*.

 ## 2.14.
 Exercises